Digital39999/ts-prisma/README.md

 ## License

-This package is licensed under the Apache License 2.0 License.
+This package is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for more details.